WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/facts-and-claims.md

 ## Avoid ambiguities

 If a particular fact is not verified or proven, don't go into ambiguities.
-Substantiate facts without exception, and then publish them to your document.
+Substantiate facts without exception, and then include them to your document.

+## Documenting future features

+Don't document WordPress' future features, products, or services unless explicitly specified.